3D film: The "golden era" (1952–1954)

 What aficionados consider the "golden era" of 3D began in late 1952 with the release of the first color stereoscopic feature, Bwana Devil, produced, written and directed by Arch Oboler.
 The film was shot in "Natural Vision", a process that was co-created and controlled by M. L. Gunzberg.
-Gunzberg, who built the rig with his brother, Julian, and two other associates, shopped it without success to various studios before Oboler used it for this feature, which went into production with the title, The Lions of Gulu.
+Gunzberg, who built the rig with his brother Julian, Friend Baker and Lothrop Worth, shopped it without success to various studios before Oboler used it for this feature, which went into production with the title, The Lions of Gulu.
 The critically panned film was nevertheless highly successful with audiences due to the novelty of 3D, which increased Hollywood interest in 3D during a period that had seen declining box-office admissions.

 As with practically all of the features made during this boom, Bwana Devil was projected dual-strip, with Polaroid filters.
 During the 1950s, the familiar disposable anaglyph glasses made of cardboard were mainly used for comic books, two shorts by exploitation specialist Dan Sonney, and three shorts produced by Lippert Productions.
 However, even the Lippert shorts were available in the dual-strip format alternatively.

 Because the features utilized two projectors, the capacity limit of film being loaded onto each projector (about 6000 ft, or an hour's worth of film) meant that an intermission was necessary for every feature-length film.
 Quite often, intermission points were written into the script at a major plot point.

 During Christmas of 1952, producer Sol Lesser quickly premiered the dual-strip showcase called Stereo Techniques in Chicago.
 Lesser acquired the rights to five dual-strip shorts.
 Two of them, Now is the Time (to Put On Your Glasses) and Around is Around, were directed by Norman McLaren in 1951 for the National Film Board of Canada.
-The other three films were produced in Britain for Festival of Britain in 1951 by Raymond Spottiswoode.
+The other three films were produced in Britain for The Festival of Britain in 1951 by Raymond Spottiswoode.
 These were A Solid Explanation, Royal River, and The Black Swan.